COMPETITIVE GOVERNANCE

 The Health Care Sector is established.

-The purpose of the Health Care Sector is to regulate health care not covered in Sector 17.
+The purpose of the Health Care Sector is to regulate health care not covered by Sector 17.

-The Rating System must set a Rating Floor on accessible mandatory emergency healthcare; a person's healthcare CRA is responsible for uncompensated care unless otherwise addressed.
+The Rating System must set a Rating Floor for accessible, mandatory emergency healthcare; a person's healthcare CRA is responsible for uncompensated care unless otherwise addressed.
+A CRA may require work in the Charity Economy in exchange for funding a member's healthcare.

 Sector 17.
 Healthcare – Medicines